The LORD God will arise and have mercy.

 VERSE 7.
 I watch, and have become like a sparrow that is alone on the housetop.

-NOTE: The NAB translation adds an extra verse here:
+NOTE: The NAB translation adds this extra verse:

 I lie awake and moan.
 When you are ill, sometimes the only way you can pray is to lie still in bed.
 You reach out to the Lord in a moan, an inner groaning, an ascent of the heart, a sense of longing, an aspiration of love.